Build up to your ICB May exams: The two phases

 · Trying to cram new information so close to your exam can easily backfire on you

 There is little over a month left before the next assessment week for ICB, in fact there is exactly 1 month and 2 days.
 At this point, you have already booked your exam, received your POE and you know that you will be writing in the week of May 13.

 There is a lot you can do in the next month to ensure you are ready to pass your exam.
 From this point, how you structure each week and the elements you add and deduct from your studies could be the difference between a pass or fail.
 This is why we have created this timeline to remind you of what you need to do and keep you on track.
-We have divided it into Phase 1 and Phase 2.
+We have divided it into a Phase 1 and Phase 2 study plan.